javascript-tutorial/en.javascript.info/1-js/02-first-steps/10-ifelse/article.md

 Sometimes, we need to perform different actions based on different conditions.

-To do that, we use the `if` statement and the conditional (ternary) operator which we will be referring to as the “question mark” operator `?` for simplicity.
+To do that, we can use the `if` statement and the conditional operator `?`, that's also called a "question mark" operator.

 ## The "if" statement